darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 Much of the functionality of darktable can be accessed via shortcuts using the keyboard or keyboard/mouse combinations.
 These shortcuts are user-configurable via the _shortcuts_ tab.

-Many of the key shortcuts are provided with default values but most must be configured by the user.
-Any key may be used for a keyboard shortcut, and may be modified with one or more of `Shift`, `Control` or `Alt`.
+Many important shortcut actions are provided with default key combinations, but most must be manually configured by the user.
+Any key may be used for a keyboard shortcut, and may be combined with the `Shift`, `Control` or `Alt` modifier keys (or any combination thereof).

-When you open the _shortcuts_ tab you are initially presented with a hierarchical list of all actions that can receive a keyboard shortcut.
+When you open the _shortcuts_ tab you are initially presented with a hierarchical list of all actions that can be applied with a keyboard shortcut.
+At the top of this hierarchy is a short list of key _categories_ which are defined below.

 # add or amend a shortcut